fermyon/developer/content/api/hub/template_nextjs.md

 ---

-This is a template for building and statically exporting your Next.js 13 application and running it on Fermyon Spin.
+This is a template for building and statically exporting your Next.js 13 application and running it on Spin.

 This guide walks you through how to use it: [HTTP Components](../../spin/javascript-components#http-components)